Confederate Avenue: Possible new name to be focus of hearing

 ATLANTA (AP) — About nine months after a panel recommended the immediate renaming of Confederate Avenue in Atlanta, city officials are planning a public hearing.

-The Atlanta Journal-Constitution reports that a city council committee voted to hold the hearing and a “listening session” in September.
+A city council committee voted to hold the hearing and a “listening session” in September, The Atlanta Journal-Constitution reported .

 That’s likely to continue contentious debate over the Civil War-themed name along Confederate and East Confederate Avenues in southeast Atlanta and across the city.